 Driver analysis is an extension of ratio and activity analysis.
 What is the driver of effort?
 If that driver changes, what is the impact of resource?
 For instance, drivers for a call centre are the number of calls, flow of calls, service levels demanded, skills needed, time in grade and therefore time to resolve a case.
 In other words, there are numerous influences.
 This fact of multiple drivers is why we caution so strongly against the myth of the magic number.

 This is a big topic.
 One that scares so many.
 One which deserves proper debate – because even if the debate isn’t had openly, the decisions are still being made.
-So have the debate.
+So, have the debate.
 We believe in fronting up to this challenge.
 We believe it is right to think the challenge through and apply the appropriate level of analytical tooling to address the level of complexity in the given circumstance.
 We have shown four clear techniques that can be used.
-If they are not, the headcount of any organization will just evolve until the shock slash & burn moments arrive.
+If they’re not, the headcount of any organization will just evolve until the shock slash and burn moments arrive.
 We believe the choice is clear.
 Make the effort and apply the thinking or live in a world of victim felt cuts and politically driven shouting managers.
 As Einstein said, “Everything should be made as simple as possible, but not simpler.”